remote-es/remotes/README.md

 * A completely Spanish company that hires in Spain with regular, non self-employed contracts people living in Spain
-* A foreign company, with a Spanish legal entity to be able to hire people living in Spain, using regular, non-self employed contracts
+* A foreign company, with a Spanish legal entity to be able to hire people living in Spain, using regular, non self-employed contracts
 * A foreign company, using an intermediary to hire people living in Spain, but the contract must also be Spanish, not requiring self-employment.